Georgejkl5/olist/README.md

 3. Documentation of any cleaning or manipulation of data
 4. A summary of your analysis
 5. Supporting visualizations and key findings
-6. Your top high-level content recommendations based on your analysis
+6. Your top high-level content recommendations based on your analysis.
- - Data source: Olist

  # Assumptions
 **Revenue**